Sambal language

-Sambal or Sambali is a Sambalic language spoken primarily in the Zambal municipalities of Santa Cruz, Candelaria, Masinloc, Palauig, and Iba, and in the Pangasinense municipality of Infanta in the Philippines; speakers can also be found in Panitian, Quezon, Palawan and Barangay Mandaragat or Buncag of Puerto Princesa.
-The speakers of the language are decreasing due to the fact that many of the speakers are shifting to Tagalog.
+Sambal is a Sambalic language spoken primarily in the Zambal municipalities of Santa Cruz, Candelaria, Masinloc, Palauig, and Iba, in the Pangasinense municipality of Infanta, and areas of Pampanga in the boundary with Zambales in the Philippines; speakers can also be found in Panitian, Quezon, Palawan and Barangay Mandaragat or Buncag of Puerto Princesa.
+The speakers of the language are decreasing due to the fact that many of the speakers are shifting to Tagalog and Ilocano.

 The first European-produced reference grammar of any indigenous language of the Philippines was that of Zambal, published circa 1601.

 Dialects

 Ethnologue reports Santa Cruz, Masinloc and Iba as dialects of the language.

 Name

 The language is occasionally referred to as zambal, which is the hispanized form of Sambal.

 Sambal had also for a time been referred to as Tina, a term still encountered in older sources.
 The term, however, which means 'bleached' in the Botolan variety of the language, is considered offensive.
 The pejorative term was first used in the late 1970s by researchers from the Summer Institute of Linguistics (now SIL International).
 Sambals would not normally recognize the reference.